togglebit/ArduinoDUE_OBD_FreeRunningCAN/readme.md

 # OBD2 and CAN Acquisition Libraries

-These libraries were designed with contious message TX/RX (DAQ applications) in mind by implementing a periodic scheduler.
+These libraries were designed with continuous message TX/RX (DAQ applications) in mind by implementing a periodic scheduler.
 The scheduler supports both native DUE CAN ports and allows for one to easily implement a "free-running raw" CAN protocol or perhaps something a bit more layered such as OBD2.
-An OBD2 implemenation is provided, and logged CAN traffic and screen data are provided in the repository (driveHome*.* files).
+An OBD2 implementation is provided, and logged CAN traffic and screen data are provided in the repository (driveHome*.* files).

 Thank you for actually reading the readme and contributing!